 Richard G. Jones

-Richard G. Jones is the Walter H. Annenberg-Edmund P. Joyce Director of the John W. Gallivan Program in Journalism, Ethics, and Democracy at the University of Notre Dame.
+From 2017 to 2021, Richard G. Jones served as the Walter H. Annenberg-Edmund P. Joyce Director of the John W. Gallivan Program in Journalism, Ethics, and Democracy at the University of Notre Dame.

 He joined Notre Dame after spending nearly 20 years working as a journalist, including a decade at The New York Times.